CAFDataProcessing/worker-document/README.md

      // errorEvent.application  (read-only)
      // errorEvent.task         (read-only)
      // errorEvent.rootDocument (read-only)
+     // errorEvent.error		(read-only)
      // errorEvent.handled      (writable)  (default: false)
 }
 ```
-Output of the function would be the boolean flag whether the failure was handled.
+Set e.handled = true to indicate if the error was handled.

-If it is not handled by event handler, exception will be thrown from worker.
+If it is not handled by event handler, the change log section of the document will be updated with the failure details.

+The failure details with `failureId` and `failureMessage`will be updated under `addFailure` section of the rootDocument and sub documents seperately.